Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Seems like: PRONOUN HOMOPHONES → Actually: MAKE NICER, WITH "UP"
+Seems like: KINDS OF CONES → Actually: MAKE NICER, WITH "UP"

-Lift can mean to elevate or raise something, but in this context, it means to steal
+Lift can refer to a type of exercise or a device for elevating, but in this context, it means to steal

 Browse by Date